globewalldesk/revuu/README.md

 ### 3.5 (January 6, 2019)
 Server running support and auto-advance:

-In this update, incredibly (to Revuu's author), a major bug was fixed.
+In this extensive update, incredibly (to Revuu's author), a major bug was fixed.
 Now the user can run Sinatra (and possibly Rails) servers from within Revuu.
 This is a major step toward enabling spaced repetition review of questions about complex web frameworks--enabling the user to efficiently drill harder methods while Revuu handles the complex setup.
 Be sure to add